-What is the last thing you touch before going to bed at night and the first thing you lay your hands on as soon as you wake up in the morning?
+What are the last things you touch before going to bed at night and the first thing you lay your hands on as soon as you wake up in the morning?
 Not really a poser, but rather a cinch.
 Your mobile phone, of course.
 This gadget stopped being just a communication device long ago but came to contain an entire universe whose core is its owner.
-We use it as a tool that provides news, entertainment, shopping, work, etc. All of these are made possible via mobile apps.
+In this article, we will focus on one of the popular frameworks used to build mobile apps, and cover the topic of Flutter app development.

 Ingenious app developers stay abreast of the novel trends in the realm to help entrepreneurs augment their revenues by discovering new channels of rapport with their customers.
-One of such trends is cross-platform app development that offers essential boons in comparison to the conventional native-first approach.
-Among numerous frameworks employed in this domain, Flutter is widely recognized as one of the most robust whose usage manifested the most astounding growing pattern over the last year.
+One such trend is cross-platform application development which offers essential boons in comparison to the conventional native-first approach.
+Among numerous frameworks in this domain, Flutter is one of the most robust.
+Its usage manifested the most astounding growing pattern over the last two years, getting even with the popularity of React Native.

-To understand the reasons why Futter app development is getting such triumphant traction nowadays, it is necessary to scrutinize the roots of dissatisfaction with the old-school native app mobile development.
+To understand the reasons why Futter mobile app development is getting such triumphant traction nowadays, it is necessary to scrutinize the roots of dissatisfaction with old-school native apps.

 The advent of mobile apps can be rightly called the Native Age because all applications developed at that time were produced with a view to the operating system of the device (Android or iOS) to be used on.
 Moreover, they were written in a platform-specific programming language.